kellianoy/node-nikita/packages/core/src/actions/fs/base/rename.coffee.md

 # `nikita.fs.base.rename`

-Change the name or location of a file.
+Change the name or the location of a file.

 ## Schema definitions